-Management evaluates whether available-for-sale securities and held-to-maturity securities are other-than-temporarily impaired (OTTI) on a quarterly basis.
-Debt securities with unrealized losses are considered OTTI if the Company intends to sell the security or if it is more likely than not that the Company will be required to sell such security prior to any anticipated recovery.
-If management determines that a security is OTTI under these circumstances, the impairment recognized in earnings is measured as the entire difference between the amortized cost and the then-current fair value.
-During the years ended December 31, 2018 and 2017, no investment OTTI losses were realized.
+Management evaluates whether available-for-sale securities are other-than-temporarily impaired ("OTTI") on a quarterly basis.
+If management determines that a security is OTTI, the impairment recognized in earnings is measured as the entire difference between the amortized cost and the then-current fair value.
+During years ended December 31, 2019 and 2018, no investment OTTI losses were realized.